-- In 2007, Deutsche Bank paid out dividends of 2,146 million Euros on net income of 6,510 million Euros.
-In early 2008, we valued Deutsche Bank using the dividends it paid in 2007.
-In my 2008 valuation I am assuming the dividends are not only reasonable but sustainable. - In October 2016, Deutsche Bank's has suspended dividends, was losing money and was in serious danger.
-Rather than focus on the dividends (which were small), we estimated the potential dividends (by estimating the free cash flows to equity after investments in regulatory capital)
+- □ In 2007, Deutsche Bank paid out dividends of 2,146 million Euros on net income of 6,510 million Euros. - In my 2008 valuation, I am assuming the dividends are not only reasonable but sustainable. - In my 2016 valuation, Deutsche had suspended paying dividends and was losing money. - For Tata Motors, we can estimate FCFE by looking at its ingredients: